mlp6/Medical-Software-Design/FeedbackF17.md

 interested, please let me know.
 If you're coming PLEASE DO THE FOLLOWING BEFORE THE SESSION IF POSSIBLE:
 1. Install Node.js (which comes with NPM): https://nodejs.org/en/
-2. Install create-react-app scaffolding tool by running: "npm install -g create-react-app"
+2. Install create-react-app scaffolding tool by running: `npm install -g create-react-app`
 3. Set up a sample project for the session.
-Go ahead and run: "create-react-app react-learning" which will go ahead and create a scaffold react web application in a new folder called "react-learning" in your current working directory.
+Go ahead and run: `create-react-app react-learning` which will go ahead and create a scaffold react web application in a new folder called `react-learning` in your current working directory.
-4. Go ahead and install create-react-native-app by running: "npm install -g create-react-native-app"
+4. Go ahead and install create-react-native-app by running: `npm install -g create-react-native-app`
-5. Go ahead and create a sample native project by running "create-react-native-app react-native-learning"
+5. Go ahead and create a sample native project by running `create-react-native-app react-native-learning`
 6. If you'd like to preview your app on your phone, please install the Expo client on your mobile phone: https://expo.io/

 Here is the introduction to React video recorded from the session I did last
 Thursday: https://www.youtube.com/watch?time_continue=362&v=T3K4Wjz_jAQ.
 This